-Bieschke: I moved here five years after the earthquake, when Hayes Valley had already become this precious boutique neighborhood.
+Bieschke: I moved here five years after the earthquake, when Hayes Valley had already become this precious boutique neighbourhood.
 The surrounding area didn’t follow the typical gentrification pattern where people moved in and then commercial came along.
 Commercial just plopped down and then that radiated outwards.
 There was already a cluster of boutique stores, which lent it the population that could support a gay bar.

 Hayes Valley originally had a large poor, black population.
-It’s really only been in the past ten years that the neighborhood has switched over to a mostly white, high-earning class of tech- and design-derived professionals.
+It’s really only been in the past ten years that the neighbourhood has switched over to a mostly white, high-earning class of tech- and design-derived professionals.
 When I was there, there were still women working the corner and drug dealings going on.
-But there was a wonderful community of people of color back then.
+But there was a wonderful community of people of colour back then.
 Now it’s almost completely gone.

 Bell: It was so dangerous back then.
 When we walked to Marlena’s from my apartment a few blocks away, we would always go in a pack of people because it was dangerous.

-Chablis: No matter whether it was Friday, Saturday, or Sunday, Marlena’s was the place to be.
+Lady Chablis: No matter whether it was Friday, Saturday, or Sunday, Marlena’s was the place to be.
 Every Saturday night, [Marlena] had drag shows.
 I was the stage manager of that for years.
 Everybody was comfortable at Marlena’s.
 It was very open there.